-7α-hydroxytestosterone affects 11ß-hydroxysteroid dehydrogenase 1 direction in rat Leydig cells
+7α-hydroxytestosterone affects 11ß-hydroxysteroid dehydrogenase 1 direction in rat Leydig cells (PDF)

 Hu,Guo-Xin; Lian,Qing-Quan; Chen,Bing-Bing; Vishwanath Prasad,Pramod; Kumar,Narender; Zheng,Zhi-Qiang; Ge,Renshan